 6 squads to make their Pro Circuit debuts in January as field for The Bucharest Minor features a host of new faces.

 The final Pro Circuit qualifiers of the 2018 section of the season have now officially drawn to a close, with the field set for the upcoming Bucharest Minor.
 Of course, the event itself will not actually be played until the start of 2019, but we already know the 8 teams that will be looking to begin the new year as Minor Champions in Bucharest.
 1 team each from North America, South America, CIS, and Southeast Asia will be traveling to the Romanian capital, while 2 teams from Europe and China will also make the trip to round out the 8 team field for the second Minor of the 2018-2019 season.
 Aside from the money and Pro Circuit points that will be available at this event, the 8 squads will also be looking to lay claim to the title of Minor Champion and secure themselves the 16th and final slot at The Chongqing Major.
 With that in mind, let’s take a brief look at the 8 teams that successfully fought their way through the regional qualifiers to earn their places at The Bucharest Minor.
-Note that this will only be a brief bit of basic information about each squad, and a slightly more in-depth preview post will be forthcoming closer to the start of the Major.
+Note that this will only be a brief bit of basic information about each squad, and a slightly more in-depth preview post will be forthcoming closer to the start of the Minor.

 Region: Europe (1st – Europe Qualifier)

 Johan “N0tail” Sundstein